 The Role of Red Teaming in PETs: In February, our team won the Red Teaming category of the U.S. PETs Prize Challenge, securing a prize of 60,000 USD.
 In this blog post, we will provide a brief overview of the significance of Red Teaming in the field of Privacy Enhancing Technologies (PETs) research in the context of the competition.

-Timon Gehr, former doctoral student and current postdoctoral researcher at SRI Lab, has won the ETH Medal for his outstanding doctoral thesis.
-See website of D-INFK.
+Jingxuan He, former doctoral student at SRI Lab, has won the 2024 ETH Medal for his outstanding doctoral thesis “Machine Learning for Code: Security and Reliability”.
+See the announcement from the D-INFK department.